Differentiable Predictions for Large Scale Structure with SHAMNet: SHAMNet Definition and Training

 Our goal for training \shamnet is to identify the weights, $W_{\rm ij},$ and biases, $b_{\rm j},$ collectively represented with the variable $\psi,$ such that $\fsham$ provides the desired mapping from $\mpeak\rightarrow\Mstar$ for any physically relevant parameters, $\theta.$ We begin our procedure for optimizing $\psi$ by generating approximations to the desired mapping, $\smhmtheta,$ for a large collection of $\theta;$ the collection of $\theta$ and associated mappings will serve as training data for the first phase of optimizing $\fsham.$ Thus at the end of this phase, we will have a collection of weights and biases, $\psi_{\rm init},$ that roughly provides the desired scaling relation, $\smhmtheta,$ for each $\theta$ in the training set.
 The point in parameter space $\psi_{\rm init}$ will be used as the starting point for the optimization procedure described in \S\ref{subsec:shamnet_training}, and so we refer to calculations described in the present section as the initialization phase of our training.

 As described in \S\ref{sec:shamnet}, the parameters $\theta$ define a specific combination of $\phigal(\Mstar\vert\theta), \phih(\mpeak\vert\theta),$ and $\sigma(\mpeak\vert\theta);$ for each such combination, we seek to determine the abundance matching relation, $\smhm,$ that provides a solution to Eq.~\ref{eq:shamscatter}.
 In the initialization phase of our training, we assume that the parametric form $\ms(\mh\vert\omega),$ as defined by Eq.~\ref{eq:rollingplaw}, is sufficiently flexible to supply an adequate stellar-to-halo mass relation, and we train \shamnet to reproduce this parameterized relation.
+We will use the notation $\omega_{\theta}$ to refer to the set of parameters of the three-roll SMHM that minimize Eq.~\ref{eq:smhm_loss} using the optimization techniques detailed in Appendix~\ref{subsec:threeroll_bestfit}.
 Thus in order to generate training data for the initialization phase of our training, we need to generate a large collection of pairs, $\{\theta, \omega_{\theta}\},$ where the values of $\theta$ span the physically relevant range, and the accompanying value $\omega_{\theta}$ represents an approximate solution to Eq.~\ref{eq:shamscatter}.
 To generate the collection of pairs, $\{\theta, \omega_{\theta}\},$ we randomly draw a value of $\theta$ from an observationally relevant range, and for each random draw, we use the gradient descent technique described in Appendix~\ref{sec:threeroll} to find a point $\omega_{\theta}$ that optimally solves Eq.~\ref{eq:shamscatter}.